 New look and schedules for Metro buses

-Starting with today’s launch of a single livery (exterior design) for all buses, Metro is taking steps to streamline operations for an easier to use network that encourages more public transport patronage.
+On 9 September 2020 a single livery (exterior design) for all buses was launched, with Metro taking steps to streamline operations for an easier to use network that encourages more public transport patronage.

 The fleet will carry a distinctive new teal colour, with design inspired by taonga/treasure species, the foods and resources shared by early Māori, and the natural landscape that connected them.